Waseca Junior and Senior High School: Music program

-2014 planned shooting and bombing
+Planned shooting and bombing

 In May 2014, a combined shooting and bombing plot was discovered and stopped.
 John David LaDue had planned to kill his family, set a fire, then bomb the school and shoot students.
 After local police were tipped off, they found bomb-making materials in a storage facility.
-LaDue is to be charged, as a juvenile, with attempted murder, possession of explosives and property damage.
+LaDue was to be charged, as a juvenile, with attempted murder, possession of explosives and property damage.
 Later, all charges were dropped except for six counts of possession of an explosive device.
-Psychologists argued that LaDue, who suffers from a number of psychiatric diagnoses including Asperger syndrome, continues to pose a risk to society and requires extensive treatment.
+Psychologists argued that LaDue, who was diagnosed Asperger syndrome and several other mental conditions, continues to pose a risk to society and requires extensive treatment.
 Witnesses for the prosecution argued that LaDue should be tried as an adult, because he could then receive treatment for a longer period of time.
 LaDue plead guilty to a single charge of possessing an explosive device; he was sentenced to ten years probation and required to undergo psychiatric treatment.